burhanrashid52/PhotoEditor/README.md

 ![](https://i.imgur.com/RP8kqz6.gif)

-You can add the Emoji by `PhotoEditor.getEmojis(getActivity());` which will return a list of emojis unicode.
+We can add the Emoji by `PhotoEditor.getEmojis(getActivity());` which will return a list of emojis unicode.

 `mPhotoEditor.addEmoji(emojiUnicode);`

 It will take default fonts provided in the builder.
-If you want different Emoji fonts for different emoji you can set typeface with each Emoji like this
+If we want different Emoji fonts for different emoji we can set typeface with each Emoji like this

 `mPhotoEditor.addEmoji(mEmojiTypeface,emojiUnicode);`